Loan & Mortgage Calculator

 This is called amortization — from the Latin amortire, meaning “to kill off.”
 Each payment gradually kills off the debt.
 The calculator uses the standard PMT formula to compute your monthly payment: M = P × [r(1+r)^n] / [(1+r)^n − 1], where P is the principal, r is the monthly interest rate (annual rate ÷ 12), and n is the total number of monthly payments.

 For a $400,000 mortgage at 6% over 25 years, your monthly payment would be approximately $2,577.
-Over the life of the loan, you would pay roughly $373,000 in interest — nearly equal to the original loan amount.
-This is why making even small extra payments early can save tens of thousands of dollars.
+Over the life of the loan, you'd pay roughly $373,000 in interest — nearly equal to the original loan amount.

 The amortization table below the results shows every year of your loan: how much principal you paid down, how much went to interest, and what balance remains.
 Use the visual chart to see at a glance how the principal/interest ratio shifts year over year.